JorgeEduardoCampos/docs/docs/guide/quick-start.md

 ## 3. Generating your payment gateway(s) of choice.

-Now you will be prompted to provide a payment service provider to be integrated into your project.
+Your project will prompt you to provide a payment service provider for integration.

 ```bash
 => What payment provider would you like to add?: